bitmakerlabs/wdi-october-2017/07-programming-fundamentals-part-2-collections-and-iteration/README.md

 bears = ['Cheer', 'Funshine', 'Love-a-lot', 'Grumpy']
 ```

-Here we setup a local variables called `bears`.
+Here we setup a local variable called `bears`.
 In this variable we store an array that contains 4 strings: *Cheer*, *Funshine*, *Love-a-lot* and *Grumpy*.
 Notice that our variable name `bears` has an `s` on the end of it.
 It's common to pluralize collections, and when you move onto rails, pluralization has significant meaning.

 ```ruby
 bears.each do |bear|